bsmg/beat-saber-community-wiki/support.md

 For a quick summary on what the exceptions specifically mean then give this a quick read if you want to go into the specifics [Exceptions](https://bsmg.wiki/support/exceptions)
 Run the mod manager in admin mode if your PC's security settings have insufficient permissions to patch files by default.
-Your anti-virus program can also be the cause for permission errors make sure you add the entire beatsaber folder to your exceptions,
+Your anti-virus program can also be the cause for permission errors.
+Add the entire beatsaber folder to your exceptions.
 >You could also add the `beatsaber.exe` and `ipa.exe` to your list of exceptions

 ### 1.4 No mods in game